auchenberg/kenneth.io/source/_posts/2019-08-19-joining-stripe.md

 When looking at Stripe as a platform, I'm excited for the opportunities ahead, and the potential in the new abstractions we can provide this and the many generations (of developers) to come.

-At Stripe I will be joining our Developer Relations team (based in Seattle, but often in San Francisco) spending my brain-cycles obsessing about our developer experience and tooling.
+At Stripe I will be joining our Developer Relations team (which we are scaling).
+I'll be based in Seattle, but often in San Francisco, and will (hopefully) be spending (most of) my brain-cycles obsessing about our tooling and developer experience.

 And yes, we are expanding our presence here in Seattle, so take a look at [our careers page](https://stripe.com/jobs/search?l=seattle), and feel free to ping me if you wanna know more.